 She had cards for 250 more children in the bag she held tightly on her lap against the bustle of passengers stacked together—unbuckled—throughout the bus.

-Just before they crossed over to Mallawi, the bus’s breaks screeched.
+Just before they crossed over to Mallawi, the bus’s brakes screeched.
 It hit the car ahead with a crunch and a jerk.
 Passengers slammed backwards and piled into Sherry as she felt the bus swing around.
 Their weight became crushing as the front of the bus tilted wildly.
 She knew they were falling in the Nile.

 They hit the Nile with a smack.
 Glass shattered and poured into the bus with cascades of water.

 She prayed and reminded herself that God is in control – the God of Jonah is her God, too.
 With that, she closed her eyes.

 Men pulled Sherry out the window of the bus, and she emerged without broken bones or major injuries.
 Only the tenderness of minor bruises reminding her of God’s tender care days later.

 But the story doesn’t end here.

 Two weeks later, the police called.
 They found a plastic envelope that had her name on it.
 The envelope had the precious health insurance cards for Not Alone program participants in her area.

 “Because I am serving God’s children, He rescued me from drowning.
 And because Coptic Orphans’ children are His own, He returned their health insurance cards safely – 15 days later, and from the bottom of the Nile.”
 She said.